Free Resignation Letter Template

 Limit it to One Page

-A resignation letter usually won’t extend beyond one letter page.
-To make sure it stays within this boundary and appears tidy and easy to read, you should ideally write in a clear 10-12 point font such as Times New Roman or Arial.
+A Resignation Letter usually fits on one page.
+To keep it readable and neat, use a clear 10-12 point font like Times New Roman or Arial.

 While your letter doesn’t need to be very long or complicated, it will need to include several key features.
 We’ll explore these below.

-The date that you intend your notice period to begin
+• The start date of your notice period

 Resignation Letter Types